Miami Truck Accident Attorneys

 Determining Liability in a Truck Accident

 After you’ve been injured in a truck accident, you may want to point fingers at the driver first.
 This is common, as truck drivers may be at fault for negligence if they were under the influence or distracted at the time of the accident.
 However, there are other parties that can ultimately be held responsible depending on what contributed to the accident.

 Guilty parties often include:

-- Trucking companies found in violation of hiring or training guidelines
+- Trucking companies found in violation of hiring or training guidelines or maintenance requirements

 - Cargo loaders who fail to load or secure cargo properly in the truck

 - Truck manufacturers or designers who produce faulty or defective parts

 It can be difficult to determine liability on your own after a truck accident, especially when trucking companies and their lawyers are involved.
 Our truck accident attorneys in Miami can protect you and your rights to compensation, and we’re not intimidated by going up against large companies or corporations.
 With more than 200 years of collective experience behind our firm, we have what it takes to get optimal results.

 What Is the Statute of Limitations for Filing a Truck Accident Lawsuit in Florida?